-“Frozen section fixation” is a histology process in which a surgically removed tumor is quickly frozen, while the patient is still in surgery.
+“Frozen section fixation” is used to diagnose cancer during surgery.
+A surgically removed tumor is quickly frozen while the patient is still in surgery.
 A slice of the frozen tissue is then stained and placed on a slide for a rapid assessment by a pathologist to determine if a tumor is malignant.

-After the cancerous tissue is mounted and stained on a slide, the specimen is now ready for histopathologists to view under a microscope.
+After the cancerous tissue is mounted and stained on a slide, the sample is now ready to view under a microscope.
 They observe the size, shape and anatomical structure of the cells to identify the tumor’s cell type.

-Immunohistochemical staining is widely used in the diagnosis of mesothelioma cells and other abnormal cells.
+Immunohistochemistry is regularly used in the diagnosis of mesothelioma.
 This technique improves the accuracy of diagnosis when used in context with other diagnostic data.